 Who conducts Adjustment to Injury Counselling?

-Adjustment to Injury Counselling is conducted by one of KINNECT’s Psychologist who hold at a minimum provisional registration with The Pyschological Board of Australia.
+Adjustment to Injury Counselling is conducted by a KINNECT Psychologist who holds, at a minimum, provisional registration with The Pyschological Board of Australia, or a KINNECT Rehabilitation Counsellor who holds, at minimum, affiliate registration with the Australian Society of Rehabilitation Counsellors.

 Who can refer for Adjustment to Injury Counselling?